 If traveling with a guided tour to Petra you will change tour buses at the Israeli-Jordanian border from an Israeli tour bus to a Jordanian tour bus and if traveling independently you will have to change from an Israeli taxi to a Jordanian taxi when you cross the border.
 Driving from Israel to Jordan in a rental car is not possible.
 Travelers crossing in their own cars need an international driving license and vehicle license (translated into English if not already in English).

-The actual process of crossing the border can take longer than you might expect and depend on a range of issues it can take anywhere from one to three hours to complete the crossing.
+The actual process of crossing the border can take longer than you might expect and depending on a range of issues it can take anywhere from one to three hours to complete the crossing.
 For this reason, if traveling independently try to leave early.
 All travelers arriving with a group must leave with the same group.
 Note that current regulations are subject to change so check with your tour company or embassy before setting off to the border.

 Inside The Rose City Of Petra.
 Photo credit: © ShutterstockWhat is Petra?

 Petra is an ancient city carved out of rose-colored rocks by the Nabataean civilization as early as 312BC.
 The city is in southern Jordan on the slopes of the Biblical Mount Hor (Jebel al-Madhbah).
 Petra has been named a UNESCO World Heritage Site for its 27 intricate carved structures like temples, tombs, and public buildings carved out of the rock and for the ingenious water conduit system.